Lifetime Revenue CohortAnalysis

 gross margin than it costs to acquire them.

-The problem with this approach is that it often results in an under-investment in growth.
-If your competitors are marketing based on a deeper understanding of buying behavior, they will outgrow you.
+The problem with this approach is that it often results in an under investment in growth.
+If your competitors are marketing based on a deeper understanding of buying behavior, they outgrow you.
 The

 cohort analysis is a great way to see if a free shipping promotion for new users resulted in repeat buyers or one time purchasers that never come back.